 R for Linux

-"R is a free software environment for statistical computing and graphics" The R Project.
-R is a principal data analysis tool in the emerging field of data science - more so than SAS, Stata or SPSS.
+"R is a free software environment for statistical computing and graphics," as provided through The R Project.
+R is a principal data analysis tool in the emerging field of data science, and is more central to this effort than SAS, Stata or SPSS.
 R is provided in Enterprise Linux and is available on Sociology compute servers.
 It is updated by new releases through the Enterprise Linux upstream provider.

 R runs in the following modes: